Sunshine Supernova

 “It’s different than our first two records.
 People may be a bit confused,” he says.
 Nevertheless, “it’s our strongest body of work to date.
 I want people to see their lives reflected in it.”

 Advance album singles like “Away We Go” exist somewhere between the E Street Band and The Clash: a little blue collar, a little power pop and a little pop punk.
-But, most of all, Black Suns is a little bit ready for their own kind of mainstream rock radio success.
+But, most of all, Bad Suns is a little bit ready for their own kind of mainstream rock radio success.

 Growing up in L.A., Bowman has always been fascinated with music.
 “I always had this energy that I wanted to put into something,” he says.
 “I loved music and I loved movies.
 I wasn’t sure where to focus that energy.”